ruby/www.ruby-lang.org/en/documentation/quickstart/2/index.md

   <h1>Ruby in Twenty Minutes</h1>

 ---

-What if we want to say &#8220;Hello&#8221; a lot without getting our fingers all tired?
+What if we want to say “Hello” a lot without getting our fingers all tired?
 We need to define a method!

 {% highlight ruby %}
 irb(main):010:0> def h